Martha Nyman BA (Hons), MSc, PgDip, MBACP,

 Many of us experience difficulties in our relationships at some point during our lives and may need support in changing a distressing or disappointing situation.
 Relationship therapy offers a space in which to discuss your relationship, in ways that may not be available in other areas of your life.
 It involves sensitively discussing the issues you bring to therapy, whilst at the same time exploring what lies behind them and what might be making it difficult to move beyond them.

 I have a particular interest in working with couples and separated parents in conflict, particularly over their children.
 I have undertaken specialist training in Mentalization-Based Therapy which is a fixed-term therapeutic process which can help couples manage an conflictual situation.
-As a Clinical Lecturer and Couple Therapist at Tavistock Relationships I am part of DofE funded Adopting Together project and the Parents as Partners team; having worked previously in their their Mentalization-Based Therapy for Couples in Conflict Service, the Divorce and Separation Consultation Service, the DWP-funded project for Parents in Dispute and the Harrow project, working with couples where there has been domestic violence.
+As a Clinical Lecturer and Couple Therapist at Tavistock Relationships I was part of DofE funded Adopting Together project and the Parents as Partners team; having worked previously in their their Mentalization-Based Therapy for Couples in Conflict Service, the Divorce and Separation Consultation Service, the DWP-funded project for Parents in Dispute, the Couples 50+ project and the Harrow project, working with couples where there has been domestic violence.

-I am also a Specialist Clinical Practitioner in London Borough of Hackney's in-house CAMHS team in the Children and Young People's Service.
+I am currently working as a Specialist Clinical Practitioner in London Borough of Hackney's in-house CAMHS team in the Children and Young People's Service.